sveinung/writings/autonome-team/autonomous-teams.md

 Getting rid of feature handovers
 --------------------------------

-Anyone who has ever worked on anything with other people have experienced that the one thing impacting lead time most else is handovers.
+Anyone who has ever worked on anything with other people have experienced that the one thing impacting lead time the most is handovers.
 Some handovers we can't easily be without if we need people to specialize as developers, designers, and so on.
 Some handovers, though, we can avoid by designing our organization the right way.

 Different teams have different goals and backlogs – it's why we split our organizations in multiple teams in the first place, to be able to work concurrently with more than one thing.
 And because different teams have different goals and backlogs they'll also have different priorities.
 The conclusion is that if we design our organization so that every feature requires work done on more than one team we're going to have a bad time!
 That includes "thinking work" by business people and other people who like to "analyze".